bobbingwide/oik-loader/readme.txt

 == Changelog ==
 = 0.0.0 =
+* Added: oik-loader.php - the main plugin file
 * Added: includes/oik-loader-mu.php to automatically load the required plugin
-* Added: oik-loader.php - the main plugin file
+* Added: includes/oik-loader-map.php - to generate the oik-loader.csv file

 == Further reading ==
 If you want to read more about oik plugins and themes then please visit